sellisd/javacodeseq/README.md

-# A Tool extracting statistics from java ASTs (Abstract Syntax Trees)
+# A tool for extracting statistics from java ASTs (Abstract Syntax Trees)

 > A java program that recursively processes java source code and extract statictics